crud89/LiteFX/README.md

 ### Manual Builds

 You can also build the sources on your own.
 Currently only MSVC builds under Windows are supported.
-However, the engine does use CMake with the Ninja generator, so porting non platform-specific parts should be absolutely possible (pull requests are much appreciated!).
+However, the engine does use CMake and (besides the DirectX12 backend) no Windows-specific features, so porting the Vulkan backend and engine architecture should be absolutely possible (pull requests are much appreciated!).

 #### Prerequisites